Holiday Let Mortgages: Eligibility, costs & how to apply

 Do I need a specialist holiday let mortgage?

-Yes.
-If you need to borrow money to buy your holiday home, you will need a specialist mortgage for a holiday let.
-Traditional residential mortgages do not usually allow you to let out your home and a Buy to Let mortgage may not be suitable.
+If you need to borrow money to buy a holiday home you plan to let out, you will usually need a specialist mortgage for a holiday let.

 Related Reads